aroneklund/DTU-27626-cancer/README.md

 Cancer-related exercises for [DTU course 27626](http://www.cbs.dtu.dk/courses/27626/programme.php)

 Marcin Krzystanek and Aron Eklund

+**WORK IN PROGRESS**

+**NOT FINISHED YET**

-These exercises will guide you through all steps starting from raw data (FASTQ files) and resulting in a list of somatic mutations point mutations and copy number changes.
+These exercises will guide you through all steps starting from raw data (FASTQ files) and resulting in a list of somatic point mutations and a copy number profile.
 Also, we will perform some analysis (in R) of the resulting data.

 Estimated time:  2 hours